-Browser – The browser that AlertSite will use to run the transaction: Firefox, Chrome, or Internet Explorer.
+Browser – The browser that AlertSite will use to run the transaction: Firefox or Chrome.
 You may want to use a specific browser if your website is designed or optimized for that browser.

 You will be redirected back to AlertSite, where you will see the monitor summary.
 Click Edit Monitor.

 Switch to the Locations tab and select the locations from which you want the monitor to run.